k2view-academy/K2View-Academy/articles/26_fabric_security_aim/14_user_IAM_SAML_Azure_AD_setup.md

 3. In the **Add from the gallery** section, type **Fabric** in the search box.

-4. Select **Fabric** from results panel and then add the app.
+4. Select **Fabric** from the results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 5. On the **Fabric** application integration page, find the **Manage** section and select **single sign-on** to open the **Single sign-on** pane for editing.